bctrainers/urlbuffer/README.md

  * `/msg *urlbuffer clearbuffer` Empties the link buffer.
  * `/msg *urlbuffer buffersize <#size>` Sets the size of the link buffer.
 Only integers >=0.
  * `/msg *urlbuffer showsettings` Displays all the current settings.

-Todo: fix flooding problem when someone spams with "showlinks"